 Transfer Information

-Napa Valley College offers curriculum that helps students complete the first two years of a four-year degree program.
+Napa Valley College offers curriculum that helps students complete the first 60 units of a bachelor's degree instead of four-year degree program.
 A majority of courses offered at Napa Valley College are transferable to four-year colleges and universities.
 When a course can be counted for total unit accumulation or towards credit to meet any type of requirement at the four-year institution, it is considered “transferable”.

 - To meet lower-division requirements in the major.
 To be accepted for this purpose, the course must be articulated or accepted in lieu of the comparable course at the four-year institution’s course by meeting the terms of rigor, content, prerequisites, and unit value.
 All courses must be transferable before they can be articulated.
 Napa Valley College has established a considerable number of course-to-course agreements in many majors that transfer as core preparation to various universities.
 These course agreements are referred to as articulation agreements and are published on ASSIST.